paltamura/object_tracking/README.md

 # Object Tracking

 A tracking algorithm consists of predicting the position of an object in a given frame knowing the position of said object in the previous frame.
-In general, in the area of Computer Vision, the position of an object in an image is defined from a rectangle (usually known as a Bounding Box) so that, when the rectangle is drawn on the image, the object is inside. of the rectangle.
+In general, in the area of Computer Vision, the position of an object in an image is defined from a rectangle (usually known as a Bounding Box) so that, when the rectangle is drawn on the image, the object is inside of the rectangle.

 This system allows tracking different objects in a video.
 The system accepts as input parameters the video, which is going to be processed, and a file in JSON format where the initial state of each of the objects to be tracked is defined.